 6-25-13.
-Economic development revolving fund.
+Statewide loan participation fund.

-- A. The "economic development revolving fund" is created within the authority.
+A. The "statewide loan participation fund" is created within the authority.
 The fund shall be administered by the authority as a separate account and may consist of such subaccounts as the authority deems necessary to carry out the purposes of the fund.
-The authority may establish procedures for administering the fund in accordance with the Statewide Economic Development Finance Act. - B. Except as otherwise provided in the Statewide Economic Development Finance Act, money from payments of principal of, interest on and other fees or charges paid to the authority in connection with economic development revolving fund bonds, loans, project revenue bonds purchased with money on deposit in the fund, loan participations and loan guarantees shall be deposited in the fund. - C. Money in the economic development revolving fund is appropriated to the authority to: - (1) pay the reasonably necessary administrative and other costs incurred by the authority in evaluating, processing, originating and servicing economic development revolving fund bonds, loans, project revenue bonds, loan participations and loan guarantees; - (2) purchase loan participations for projects; - (3) make loans for projects; - (4) make loan guarantees for projects; and - (5) purchase project revenue bonds. - D. Money in the economic development revolving fund that is not needed for immediate disbursement, including money held in reserve, may be deposited or invested in the same manner as other funds administered by the authority.
+The authority may establish procedures for administering the fund in accordance with the Statewide Economic Development Finance Act [6-25-1 NMSA 1978].

-- E. Money on deposit in the economic development revolving fund may be designated as a reserve for economic development revolving fund bonds issued and for financing assistance provided from the fund by the authority pursuant to the Statewide Economic Development Finance Act and the authority may covenant in any resolution or trust indenture to maintain and replenish the reserve from money deposited in the fund. - F. Money in the economic development revolving fund may be used to purchase project revenue bonds issued by the authority pursuant to the Statewide Economic Development Finance Act, which are payable from any designated source of revenues or collateral.
+- B. Except as otherwise provided in the Statewide Economic Development Finance Act], money from payments of principal of and interest on loan participations and other securities held by the authority for projects receiving financing assistance based upon the department's recommendation shall be deposited in the fund; provided that fees charged by the authority to pay the costs of originating and administering loans, loan participations or loan guarantees for projects, other than interest, shall not be deposited in the fund, but shall be deposited in a separate account and may be used by the authority to meet its administrative costs. - C. Except as otherwise provided in the Statewide Economic Development Finance Act, money in the fund is appropriated to the authority to pay the reasonably necessary costs of originating and servicing loan participations, to purchase loan participations and to purchase securities to assist eligible entities in financing projects in accordance with the Statewide Economic Development Finance Act and pursuant to the recommendation of each project by the department. - D. Money in the fund that is not needed for immediate disbursement, including money held in reserve, may be deposited or invested in the same manner as other funds administered by the authority. - E. Money on deposit in the fund may be designated as a reserve for bonds issued by the authority pursuant to the Statewide Economic Development Finance Act, including bonds payable from sources other than the fund, and the authority may covenant in any bond resolution or trust indenture to maintain and replenish the reserve from money deposited in the fund after issuance of bonds by the authority. - F. Money in the fund may be used to purchase bonds issued by the authority pursuant to the Statewide Economic Development Finance Act, which are payable from any designated source of revenues or collateral.
 Purchasing and holding the bonds shall not result in cancellation or merger of the bonds, notwithstanding the fact that the authority as the issuer of the bonds is obligated to make the required debt service payments and the fund held by the authority is entitled to receive the required debt service payments.